bahaidev/bahaiwritings/README.md

     JSON-only branch, though it would require `install-peerdeps bahaiwritings` or such.

+1. Upon update completion have service worker read from the (latest section of) `CHANGES.md`

 1. Add more testcafe tests

 1. Add a "Powered by TextBrowser" message on non-results pages with